Have you ever stuck your head into a ceiling cavity during hot weather? If so, it’s no surprise how the space between your ceiling and roof can get.

 There are many arguments for and against every type of roof ventilation system.
 Most roof ventilation suppliers offer several options because there is no “one size fits all” system.

 You can install whirlybird vents and forget them.
 If the right size vents are installed and you get the right number of whirlybirds, they may be all you need.
 Remember though, in winter you will lose that precious heat in your roof meaning ineffective heating during cold weather.
 So, solar powered roof vents might be the perfect solution for your home.
+To learn more about the best roof contact Roof & Render SA experts.

 If you live in a very hot climate or have a problem with humidity, you may need electric vents.
 The best thing to do is to ask local suppliers and installers for their opinions.
 Then take a good look at the product specifications and make your decision based on your needs rather than price.
 After all, there’s no sense spending more than you need to for the latest thing or less than you should for a roof vent that isn’t efficient enough for your home.